webo-agency/en/content/3.case-studies/5gmadetogether.md

 ::::prose-p3

-**5G Made Together Conference** is held several times a year, covering topics in digital transformation, technology, cybersecurity, business, and science.
-Each edition features a diverse group of experts from around the world, including top engineers, entrepreneurs, academic lecturers, and members of government organizations.

-The conference is organized by IS-Wireless, which develops and delivers 4G and 5G mobile networks in an open model (Open RAN),which is gaining popularity worldwide.
-The company provides software and hardware necessary for building mobile networks in both RAN and Core areas.
+The 5G Made Together initiative is organized by IS-Wireless, which provides private 5G networks in an open model (Open RAN).
+IS-Wireless is based in Poland and carries out projects with partners in Europe and Southeast Asia.

 ::::

 ::::prose-bg